port-experimental/ocean-custom-enablement-workshop/exercises/zendesk/README.md

 **What problem does this integration solve?**

-Integrating Zendesk with Port allows you to visualize your customer support structure, track ticket status, and understand support team organization.
-This is particularly useful for understanding customer support workflows, ticket volumes, and team performance.
+Integrating Zendesk with Port allows you to visualize your customer support team structure and understand support team organization.
+This is particularly useful for understanding team composition, user roles, and team performance.

 **Example scenarios:**
-- Track ticket status and priority across your support team
 - Monitor support team organization and user roles
+- Track active support team members
-- Understand customer support patterns and ticket volumes
+- Understand team composition and structure
-- Identify high-priority issues and their resolution times

 ---